 Radiographers are health care professionals who operate diagnostic equipment to examine patients for an illness or injury.

-Their job description involves using technological equipment such as ultrasound, X-ray, and MRI to diagnose a disease.
+The radiographer job description involves using technological equipment such as ultrasound, X-ray, and MRI to diagnose a disease.

 It also entails developing treatment plans and overseeing the administration of radiotherapy for patients.